Middle-aged woman talks facing another identifiable woman about how to read lips.

 Mental health and hearing loss are closely correlated.

-Have you canceled dinner plans to a busy restaurant out of concern that you would be able to follow conversation amidst the noise?
+Have you canceled dinner plans at a busy restaurant because you were worried you wouldn’t be able to hear the conversation over the noise?
 Or have you smiled in response to a question you did not hear out of embarrassment to ask the speaker to repeat themselves?
 Do you feel alone and separated from the world around you because you are unable to enjoy sounds in your environment and partake?
 You are not alone.

 Hearing loss is a common diagnosis that affects almost 1 in 8 people in the United States.
 Hearing loss affects more than accessibility to auditory information from our environment.
 It can cripple a person’s ability to take part in social events and complete tasks.
 It robs them of their identity, impacting their emotional and mental well-being.